-Sponsored by the National Science Foundation Social, Behavioral, and Economic Sciences REU Sites Program (NSF Award ID 2051024)
+Sponsored by the NSF Social, Behavioral, and Economic Sciences REU Sites Program (NSF Award ID 2051024)

 COVID-19 Update: For summer 2022, we are planning for an in-person program for only those in the tri-state area.
 Given uncertainties about the ability to house students in Columbia University’s dorms for summer 2022, we will be offering a program only to participants who can commute to Columbia University.
 We apologize for this inconvenience.
 If things change in the spring and we are able to house students, we will inform everyone with an announcement on this page.